WICG/scheduling-apis/explainers/prioritized-task-scheduling.md

 Note that continuing in the initial `requestAnimationFrame` can lead to poor responsiveness since the rAF handler blocks the frame. `scheduler.render()` avoids this problem and is more ergonomic for async code.
-It is also more efficient in that it doesn't _cause_ a frame if one isn't needed and, it's more robust in that it works regardless page visibility (which can be important if loading a page in the background, for example).
+It is also more efficient in that it doesn't _cause_ a frame if one isn't needed and, it's more robust in that it works regardless of page visibility (which can be important if loading a page in the background, for example).

 The previously proposed